etcd-io/website/content/en/docs/v3.6/upgrades/upgrade_3_6.md

 #### Rollback

 Before upgrading your etcd cluster, please create and [download a snapshot backup](../../op-guide/maintenance/#snapshot-backup) of your etcd cluster.
 This snapshot can be used to restore the cluster to its pre-upgrade state if needed.
 If users encounter issues during the upgrade, they should first identify and resolve the root cause.
-If the cluster is still in a mixed-version state—where at least one member remains on v3.5—they can either replace the binary or image with the old v3.5 version or restore the cluster directly using the snapshot.
+If the cluster is still in a mixed-version state where at least one member remains on v3.5, they can either replace the binary or image with the old v3.5 version or restore the cluster directly using the snapshot.
 In this mixed state, the cluster continues to operate as a v3.5 cluster, allowing rollback without following a formal downgrade process.

 However, once all members have been upgraded to v3.6, the cluster is considered fully upgraded and rollback using binaries is no longer possible.
 In that case, the only recovery option is to restore from the snapshot taken before the upgrade.
 If users wish to return to the original version after a full upgrade has completed, they should follow the official downgrade guide to ensure consistency and avoid data corruption.